llstarscreamll/Hello-Angular/README.md

     - radiobuttons
     - checkbox array
     - datetime, with a [jQuery datetime picker plugin](http://eonasdan.github.io/bootstrap-datetimepicker/) wrapped on a directive
-    - basic group of the above fiels
+    - basic group of the above fields
   - Service that parses the given object to make usable with the main contaner component
   - Here is an example of a model, this gives you an idea of what settings are used and what is generated:
 ```json